Planting, Growing, and Harvesting Peaches

-- Before planting peaches, choose a site with well-drained, moderately fertile soil in full sun.
-Be sure to avoid low areas because frost can more easily settle there and destroy your peaches.
+- Be sure to avoid planting in low areas, as cold air and frost can more easily settle there and affect the quality of your peaches.

-- For container-grown trees, remove the plant from its pot and remove any circling roots by laying the root ball on its side and using shears to cut through the roots.
+- For container-grown trees, remove the plant from its pot and remove any circling roots by laying the root ball on its side and using clean shears to cut through the offending roots.
+(Keep root pruning to a minimum, overall.)

 - For grafted trees, position the inside of the curve of the graft union away from the sun when planting.